f-mry/Gant-Chart-Template/README.md

 # Gant-Chart-Template
 Gant Chart Template with ODS format

 Simple gant chart template.
-Using variable name to determine if a date is within an activity period.
+Using named range and expressions to determine if a date is within an activity period.